The collège is the first level of secondary education in the French educational system.

 From ages 11 to 14, collège students will study English, History and Geography in the English section, before moving on to the Lycée for their final three years.

-English in the Anglophone Section is taught by a team of specialist teachers who are all native English speakers.
 Students are taught in mixed ability groups and have four hours of English a week.

 English language and English literature are taught in a combined course using a variety of teaching methods that allow all pupils to have equal access to the curriculum.
 Support is provided in some classes for children with areas of learning that may need it.

 Aims and Objectives

 - to encourage a love of reading and an interest in a wide range of literature from a variety of Anglophone countries

 - to encourage a critical reading of media texts